Neuro1729/SAM3_broiler-detection/README.md

 High-resolution **broiler (chicken) detection and weight estimation** using **SAM-3 with tiling** and **DPT Transformer depth estimation** for dense poultry scenes and large farm images.

-This project demonstrates how **tiled SAM-3 segmentation + depth-aware area estimation** produces much more reliable chicken size and weight proxies than full-image segmentation alone.
+This project demonstrates how **tiled SAM-3 segmentation + depth-aware size estimation** produces more reliable chicken weight proxies than full-image or YOLO-based methods.

 ---